 TMLEP Clinical Updates

-TMLEP’s Clinical Updates are provided in order to raise awareness of clinical risk issues and to reduce incidence recurrence and improve patient safety.
+In addition to latest news and updates from TMLEP, please feel free to browse a selection of our latest clinical updates below which are provided in order to raise awareness of clinical risk issues and to reduce incidence recurrence and improve patient safety.
 Facts have been anonymised to maintain data confidentiality, however learning points remain applicable.

 To receive notifications as soon as new updates become available, please enter your details in the form below or follow TMLEP’s Twitter or LinkedIn feeds.

 Diagnostic delay in abdominal pain - Knowing what symptoms the disease does not have